jonbmoore2500/brd_feedr_app/README.md

 It acts kind of like Yelp for birds, allowing Bird users to create, explore, and create Reviews for Bird Feeders (all of which are named for restaurants in Chicago), and then view, edit, and delete the Reviews that they have made.
 While a Bird at the moment cannot view specific Reviews that other Birds have made, they can view the total number of Reviews for each Feeder, as well as the average rating.

-More features will be coming!
+More features (such as viewing other Birds' profiles) will be coming!

 ### Sessions and Cookies